-The complex structures arise difficulties in simulation and computation of their characteristics although these structures possess construction simplicity.
+The complex structures generate difficulties in simulation and computation of their characteristics although these structures possess construction simplicity.
 One of these structures is the device for electric heating by electromagnetic induction.
-In these types of the applications, it is necessary to compute accurately the eddy currents.
-If the eddy-currents distribution is non-uniform, the resulting high-temperature gradients may crack the workpiece.
+In these type the applications it is necessary to compute accurately the eddy currents.
+If the eddy-currents distribution is non-uniform, the resulting hightemperature gradients may crack the workpiece.
+The problems are different in the two different types of applications but for any given application the presence of the saturable iron sheets introduces saturation phenomena and the problem becomes nonlinear.

-The problems are different in the two different types of applications but for any given application the presence of the saturable iron sheets introduce saturation phenomena and the problem becomes nonlinear.
 For each class we can apply general mathematical methods but it is more efficient to develop a particular algorithm for each kind of classes.